alejoceballos/dumb-keyboard/README.md

 be transformed: render the letter "A" on a text editor, calls an application when "ENTER" is pressed on a focused shortcut in the desktop and so on.

-So what do I expect from the keyboard wight now?
+So what do I expect from the keyboard right now?
 Nothing.
 I expect it from the key!
 Something is telling me that the key may be a component itself, and the keyboard is actually a composition of keys.

 As TDD states, I'll start testing the key before implementing the component.
 But since I already know the basics of